 Afterwards we will visit Glen Keen Farm and enjoy some freshly baked scones followed by a sheep herding demonstration.

 We travel by the foothills of Croagh Patrick, Ireland’s Holy Mountain to Westport for a two night stay.

 This morning we travel to Mulranny and cross the Michael Davitt Bridge to Achill, Ireland’s largest offshore island.

 As our tour follows the coastline, we will experience some breathtaking views on the island’s spectacular Atlantic Drive.
 We will visit the deserted village at Slievemore which consists of 80 – 100 stone cottages (booley homes) on the southern slopes of Slievemore Mountain.

-On returning to Westport, we will visit 18th Century Westport House for a guided tour and before departing we will enjoy a sumptuous Victorian Afternoon Tea in the gorgeous formal drawing room.
-The remainder of the evening is free to enjoy this picturesque town of Westport.
+On returning to Westport, we will visit the 18th century Westport House for a guided tour and before departing we will enjoy a sumptuous Victorian Afternoon Tea in the gorgeous formal drawing room.
+The remainder of the evening is free to enjoy the picturesque town of Westport.

 Day 9: Sligo – Donegal